Core Java

 To create an immutable class, we must do the following:

-• Make all of the fields private so that direct access is not allowed.
+so that direct access is not allowed. - Don’t provide

-• Initialize all fields using a constructor method to perform a deep copy.
+method to perform a deep copy. - Perform

 public final class ImmutableClassExample {